MIRTK/DrawEM/README.md

 Draw-EM is part of MIRTK.
 In order to compile it as part of MIRTK you need to do the following steps:
 - download (clone) Draw-EM inside the Packages folder of your MIRTK directory
-- modify the BasisProject.cmake by adding the following line under the "MODULE_DIRS" line:  "    Packages/DrawEM"
+- modify the BasisProject.cmake in the MIRTK directory by adding the following line under the "MODULE_DIRS" line:  "    Packages/DrawEM"
 - enable compile of the package by setting the CMake flag "MODULE_DrawEM" of MIRTK to "ON" (using cmake or ccmake)
 - build MIRTK

-See the [installation instructions](https://mirtk.github.io/install.html) for a step-by-step guide on how to install the MIRTK.
+See the [installation instructions](https://mirtk.github.io/install.html) for a step-by-step guide on how to install MIRTK.

 The segmentation pipeline further requires the following:
 - [FSL](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) installed